Online Course Information

 General Information for State College of Florida B.A.S., HSA Online Students

-Course Format: Courses are typically offered in a 5-1/2 week format with 3 core courses offered each major semester (fall and spring) and 2 core courses offered in summer.
+Course Format: Courses are typically offered in a 5 week format with 3 core courses offered each major semester (fall and spring) and 2 core courses offered in summer.
 This format allows students to focus on one subject area at a time.
-Some courses, such as Community & Public Health will last longer than 5-1/2 weeks and overlap other core courses.
+Some courses may last longer than 5 weeks and overlap other core courses.

 Online Course Technology Needs: